kentq6/f1-app/README.md

 - Core editing is taking place in the `components/` and `app/` directories.
 - The UI and functionality are subject to frequent updates as features are being flushed out.
 - The focus is currently on championship standings selection, table rendering, and robust state management.

+## Known Issues & Limitations

+- I am currently using the free version of OpenF1 API, which has rate limiting and does not provide live updates without purchasing a paid account (the rate limiting will be address in the future as I am focusing on completing the dashboard components as of Nov.
+2025).
+- The Login/Register function serves no purpose as of Nov.
+2025—it is merely there for implementation sake but I do plan to use it in the future.
+- Specific API endpoints are still in beta (i.e., Session Result, Starting Grid), so some of the components may end up breaking as the OpenF1 devs continue to work.

 ## Resources